 The active focus points can be seen in the form of clusters.
 It is useful if you are tracking focus when the subject is in motion.

-When you check your images on the computer, Did you notice that the details in front or little behind the focus points are sharper than at the focus point spot?
+When you check your images on the computer, did you notice that the details in front or a little behind the focus points are sharper than at the focus point spot?
 If you find this issue then it is time to recalibrate your camera lens.

 Use the nearby focus point to focus on the subject.
-When the focus gets locked, hold the shutter button in the half pressed position (if you are using shutter button for focusing also).
+When the focus gets locked, hold the shutter button in the half-pressed position (if you are using the shutter button for focusing also).